 "On the State Control over the Import-Export Activity of Military Equipment and Dual-use Goods and Technologies", amended.

-Law No. 6/2014 dated 30.1.2014 On the ratification of Arms Trade Treaty
+Arms Trade Treaty ATT, ratified with law no 6/2014, dated 30.1.2014, "On the ratification of the "Arms Trade Treaty".